People, in my long experience, want to talk. (J. Robert Lennon)

 Imagine the piano maestro Evgeny Kissin adjusting his stool before another magnificent rendition of Rachmaninoff Piano Concerto 2 and the lead violinist leans over: Oy Kissin, you won’t be here for the third movement mate; I heard about your fu*k-up in Salzburg two weeks ago.

 Law 42 covers the issue of sledging making it a Level 1 offence (using language that, in the circumstances, is obscene, offensive or insulting or making an obscene gesture).
 But of course one cricketer’s obscene, offensive or insulting is another’s decent, complimentary or polite.
 One of the most interesting comments I have heard on a square came from an Australian player who told me that no club player down under would make certain comments he has heard on England’s green and pleasant club grounds.
-(I certainly did not point out that the gentlemen sporting those baggy green caps had been known to use some hi-tech industrial language).
+(I certainly did not point out that the gentlemen representing their country with those baggy green caps had been known to use some hi-tech industrial language).

 I am reluctant to hand out a Level 1 – I don’t want cricket to be sanitised to the extent that banter is off the menu.
 And that is why I always go through what is acceptable with my colleague before the game.
 I’ll be honest, I have stood with colleagues who revel in their authority, intervening at the slightest hint of a Law 42 misdemeanour.
 I regularly tell captains that my red line is if I hear anything worse than one of Mrs Umps’ coatings and that the players should remember that I own the red line on Saturdays (and yes, she owns it the other six days).